 You may be the first to know about possible sexual violence or harassment impacting your friend, family member, or colleague at Stanford.
 Perhaps you realize a situation is harmful even before your friend sees it that way.
 How you respond can significantly impact their experience and recovery:

 If you think the behavior is or could become sexual harassment, you might want to discuss the situation with an objective third party.
 You may contact a Sexual Harassment Adviser or the Sexual Harassment Policy Office to learn about the options and resources available at Stanford for you and for the person you are concerned about.

-For support and help with situations involving relationship abuse, sexual assault, or other sexual violence, consult Stanford's Not Alone website.
+For support and help with situations involving relationship abuse, sexual assault, or other sexual violence, please consult Stanford's Sexual Violence Support & Resources website.